Aliases for IVD Gene

 IVD (Isovaleryl-CoA Dehydrogenase) is a Protein Coding gene.
-Diseases associated with IVD include Isovaleric Acidemia and Esophagus Sarcoma.
-Among its related pathways are Valproic acid pathway and Viral mRNA Translation.
+Diseases associated with IVD include Isovaleric Acidemia and Metabolic Acidosis.
+Among its related pathways are Valproic acid pathway and Valine, leucine and isoleucine degradation.
 Gene Ontology (GO) annotations related to this gene include flavin adenine dinucleotide binding and acyl-CoA dehydrogenase activity.
 An important paralog of this gene is ACADS.

 UniProtKB/Swiss-Prot Summary for IVD Gene